sanskratiii/Marketing_Analysis/README.md

 This project was built using:

-📊 Power BI Desktop – Main data visualization and report platform
+• 📊 Power BI Desktop – Main data visualization and report platform

-📂 Power Query – Data transformation and cleaning
+• 📂 Power Query – Data transformation and cleaning

-🧮 DAX (Data Analysis Expressions) – Calculated measures and KPIs
+• 🧮 DAX (Data Analysis Expressions) – Calculated measures and KPIs

-🗄️ SQL – Pre-processing and structuring the raw data
+• 🗄️ SQL – Pre-processing and structuring the raw data

-🐍 Python – Sentiment analysis of customer reviews
+• 🐍 Python – Sentiment analysis of customer reviews

-📝 Data Modeling – Relationships across sales, customers, and social data
+• 📝 Data Modeling – Relationships across sales, customers, and social data

-📁 File Formats – .pbix for the dashboard, .png for previews, .sql and .ipynb for code
+• 📁 File Formats – .pbix for the dashboard, .png for previews, .sql and .ipynb for code

-📂 Data Source

-Source: Kaggle – ShopEasy dataset.
+📊 Data Source: Kaggle
-The dataset contains:

-Sales & order details

-Customer reviews and ratings

-Social media engagement metrics (views, clicks, likes)

-Time-based data for trend analysis

 🌟 Features & Highlights

-Business Problem
+• Business Problem:
-ShopEasy collected data from multiple sources (sales, reviews, social media) but lacked a consolidated, visual way to analyze performance, understand customer feedback, and connect engagement with conversions.
+ShopEasy, an online retail business,is facing reduced customer engagement and conversion rates despite launching several new online marketing campaigns.Despite the increased investment in marketing, there is a decline in customer engagement and conversion rates.The return on investment isn't meeting the expectations.

-Goal of the Dashboard
+🎯 Goal of the Dashboard

 To deliver an interactive reporting tool that:

-Tracks sales conversions across products and months
+• Tracks sales conversions across products and months

-Analyzes customer feedback sentiment using NLP
+• Analyzes customer feedback sentiment using NLP

-Monitors social media engagement across platforms
+• Monitors social media engagement across platforms

-Provides actionable insights for sales, marketing, and product teams
+• Provides actionable insights for sales, marketing, and product teams

-Walkthrough of Key Visuals
+⛳ Walkthrough of Key Visuals

-Overview Page – KPIs for conversion rate, total reviews, social engagement, and average customer rating; monthly sales trends
+• Overview Page – KPIs for conversion rate, total reviews, social engagement, and average customer rating; monthly sales trends

-Conversion Details – Conversions broken down by product and time period
+• Conversion Details – Conversions broken down by product and time period

-Customer Review Details – Sentiment breakdown (Positive / Neutral / Negative), word cloud of frequent terms, rating distribution
+• Customer Review Details – Sentiment breakdown (Positive / Neutral / Negative), rating distribution

-Social Media Details – Engagement analysis (likes, clicks, views) by platform with CTR insights
+• Social Media Details – Engagement analysis (likes, clicks, views) by platform with CTR insights

-Business Impact & Insights
+💼 Business Impact & Insights

-Marketing Efficiency – Identified channels and months with strongest engagement → conversion impact
+• Marketing Efficiency – Identified channels and months with strongest engagement → conversion impact

-Customer Experience – Highlighted top positive & negative review themes for improvement
+• Customer Experience – Highlighted top positive & negative review themes for improvement

-Product Strategy – Flagged products with high engagement but low conversions for targeted action
+• Product Strategy – Flagged products with high engagement but low conversions for targeted action

-Decision Making – Gave stakeholders a one-stop interactive view of business performance
+• Decision Making – Gave stakeholders a one-stop interactive view of business performance